seanbrindley17/milestone-project-3-mk2/README.md

 * To create the tabs on my entries.html page [Materialize tabs](https://materializecss.com/tabs.html).

-* I used [Basic Card](https://materializecss.com/cards.html) for the majority of my div containers, except on the Register.html form where Card Panel is used.
+* I used [Basic Card](https://materializecss.com/cards.html) for the majority of my div containers, except on the Register.html form where Card Panel is used and entries.html where Horizontal Card is used.

 * In my forms, I used [these text inputs (Input Fields)](https://materializecss.com/text-inputs.html), as well as the [Materialize Date Picker](https://materializecss.com/pickers.html).

     * Within the form input fields, I used [Materialize Select](https://materializecss.com/select.html) for options requiring a drop down along with the Disabled attribute.

+* For my delete cofirmation feature, I used the [Materialize Modal](https://materializecss.com/modals.html) to show the user a pop up with confirmation when they click on delete.

 * On my welcome.html page included the [Materialize Footer](https://materializecss.com/footer.html).